orb-lang/qor/doc/md/core/fn.md

    end
 end
 ```

-### fn\.dynamic\(fn\)
+### fn.dynamic(fn)

 Because functions are immutable, we can't replace all instances of a function,
-at least not without trawling the entire program with the `debug` library
+at least not without trawling the entire program with the ``debug`` library
-looking for upvalues and locals\.
+looking for upvalues and locals.

-`dynamic` sets up a closure, which uses a private attributes table to retrieve
+``dynamic`` sets up a closure, which uses a private attributes table to retrieve
-the passed function and call it\.
+the passed function and call it.

 We create a table as a lightweight unique to index the function with, and
-provide a second method, `fn.patch_dynamic`, to change the underlying function
+provide a second method, ``fn.patch_dynamic``, to change the underlying function
-when desired\.
+when desired.

 We use two tables for the registry, because we want the values of the
-`_dynamics_call` table to retain a reference even if it's the only one, which
+``_dynamics_call`` table to retain a reference even if it's the only one, which
-allows anonymous functions to be registered as dynamic or patched in\.
+allows anonymous functions to be registered as dynamic or patched in.

 The net result is a unique function which can be swapped out in all places in
-which it is used\.
+which it is used.

 ```lua
 local _dynamics_call = setmetatable({}, {__mode = 'k'})